 - You might also find some form of counter pressure on the lower back to relieve some pain.

 - Take a warm bath or shower.
 You can also apply some form of warm compress.
-Alternatively, if you
+Alternatively, if you prefer cold compress, you can apply that too.

 Resulting Complications During Labor